 Our incentive compensation program is designed to reward both individual and team performance, measured by overall Cintas results and individual achievement.
-The Management Incentive Plan for fiscal 2021 applies to all of our executive officers.
-The incentive compensation arrangements for our Executive Chairman and former CEO, Mr. Farmer, and our President and current CEO, Mr. Schneider, were generally based on Cintas' diluted earnings per share (EPS), growth in sales and the accomplishment of certain individual goals.
-The incentive compensation arrangements for our Executive Vice

-President and Chief Financial Officer (CFO), Mr. J. Michael Hansen, our Executive Vice President and Chief Administrative Officer, Mr. Michael L. Thompson, and our former Senior Vice President, Secretary and General Counsel, Mr. Thomas E. Frooman, were generally based on Cintas' EPS and achievement of individual performance.
+The Management Incentive Plan for fiscal 2022 applies to all of our executive officers.
+The incentive compensation arrangements for our Executive Chairman, Mr. Farmer, and our President and CEO, Mr. Schneider, were generally based on Cintas' diluted earnings per share (EPS), growth in sales and the accomplishment of certain individual goals.
+The incentive compensation arrangements for our Executive Vice President and Chief Financial Officer (CFO), Mr. J. Michael Hansen, our Executive Vice President and Chief Administrative Officer, Mr. Michael L. Thompson, and our Senior Vice President, General Counsel and Secretary, Mr. D. Brock Denton, were generally based on Cintas' EPS and achievement of individual performance.